 Chapter One: The Pale Cast of Thought

 After eleven years of receiving what was little more than gift-wrapped refuse, Harry Potter never dreamed the day would come when he would begrudge the sight of real presents.
-And yet as the sun rose on his sixteenth birthday, bringing with it a small peck of parcel laden fowl, Harry somehow found it difficult to feel grateful.
-Cheer had been in short supply and understandably.
+And yet as the sun rose on his sixteenth birthday, bringing with it a small peck of parcel-laden fowl, Harry somehow found it difficult to feel grateful.
 The events at the end of his fifth year at Hogwarts still haunted him, having much the same effect as being handcuffed to a dementor.
-Outrage and disbelief had given way to solemn withdraw shortly after he'd arrived back at Privet Drive, and he'd spent the last two months lying dejectedly in his room, replaying that last week of school in his mind, and growing more and more sullen with each passing day.
+Outrage and disbelief had given way to solemn withdraw shortly after he'd arrived back at Privet Drive, and he'd spent the last two months lying dejectedly in his room, replaying that last week of school in his mind and growing more and more sullen with each passing day.
 As far as he was concerned, the fact that this day also happened to be his birthday didn't change matters in any way.

 The owls came almost all at once, and Harry had relieved them in turn and sent them away without an utterance of gratitude.
 Hedwig, who had been thoughtful enough to go and fetch Ron's gift to him without even being asked to do so, made quite a fuss, ruffling her feathers and clicking her beak loudly at him, which Harry simply ignored.
 Highly indignant, she flew past her open cage and back into the morning sky after the others.
 Harry watched her go, unable to muster any remorse, then raked the parcels into a pile at the foot of his bed and lay crossways on the mattress beside them.